spacetx/starfish/docs/source/glossary/glossary.md

 a single pixel.

 ### Feature (Spot, Pixel) Trace
-Feature intensity values across all imaging rounds and/or color channels. these map to codewords in a codebook.
+Feature intensity values across all imaging rounds and/or color channels.
+These map to codewords in a codebook.

 ### decoding